(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 6. One academic reference

-Applicants must provide one letter of reference from a lecturer from his/her pre-university education who has detailed knowledge of their academic records.
-The letter of recommendation should be sent directly to us by e-mail from the official (institutional) e-mail account of the referee.
-They should be sent to firstname.lastname@example.org.
+Candidates must provide one letter of reference from an academic referee who has detailed knowledge of their academic records.
+The letter of recommendation should be sent directly to us by e-mail from the official (institutional) e-mail account of the referee, and should be written on official letterhead, signed, and sent as an attached file.
+They should be sent to email@example.com.
 It is also possible to upload the letter of reference in the Online Application System.
-In this case the letter has to be on letterhead, has to be signed and it has to include full contact details of the referee including his or her institutional e-mail address.
+In this case the letter also has to be on official letterhead, signed, and it has to include full contact details of the referee including his or her institutional e-mail address.

 In the letter, the referee should state: 1) How long they have known the applicant and in what capacity, and 2) What is their opinion of the applicant’s ability to undertake study at undergraduate level and to successfully complete our LLB programme.